deepakmarichi/Twitter-Sentiment-Analysis/README.md

 * __F1 Score = 2*(Recall * Precision) / (Recall + Precision)__
 * F1 is usually more useful than accuracy, especially if for an uneven class distribution

-## The course is divided into below modules:
+## The project is divided into below modules:
 * Text Preprocessing
 * Data Exploration
 * Feature Extraction